 Cover and cook on low for about 40 minutes, flipping and basting the chicken occasionally.

-- It's so important to use a Hungarian paprika for your chicken paprikash sauce!
-Hungarian paprika has its own unique flavor.
+- REAL Hungarian paprika is key: It's so important to use authentic Hungarian paprika in this chicken paprikash recipe!
+Hungarian paprika really has its own unique flavor.

 FAQ